The Canadian Federation of Business and Professional Women

 #ProjectMapleLeaf Chair

-BPW Canada Human Trafficking Ad-Hoc Committee Chair
+BPW Canada Human Trafficking Committee Chair

 Human Trafficking Day